ta18/Tensorflow-Object-Detection-with-TF1.15-forTPU/README.md

 ## 3. Go on your virtual environnement on a new shell :
 Open a new shell and go here :
 `cd home/jlc/Bureau/tod_tf1` enter the path of your tod_tf1 folder

+Write this command to enter to your environnement :
-`tf1` enter on the environnement
+`tf1`

 Open the notebook *Retrain SSD mobilnet for object detection.ipynb* with jupyter notebook :
 `jupyter notebook`
 A web page open, and you have to open the *Retrain SSD mobilnet for object detection.ipynb* notebook.
 For now follow this notebook.